-Colon cancer exhibits a corresponding epigenetic pattern in mice and humansFebruary 7th, 2013 in Genetics /
+Colon cancer exhibits a corresponding epigenetic pattern in mice and humansFebruary 7, 2013 in Medicine & Health / Genetics

 Tumourigenesis is driven by genetic alterations and by changes in the epigenome, for instance by the addition of methyl groups to cytosine bases in the DNA.
 A deeper understanding of the interaction between the genetic and epigenetic mechanisms is critical for the selection of tumour biomarkers and for the future development of therapies.
 Human tumour specimens and cell lines however contain a plethora of genetic and epigenetic changes, which complicate data analysis.
 In contrast, certain mouse tumour models contain only a single genetic mutation and allow the analysis of nascent tumours.
 Scientists of the Max Planck Institute for Molecular Genetics in Berlin have now discovered a recurring pattern of more than 13,000 epigenetic alterations in young tumours of the mouse.
 This genome-wide pattern was found to be partly conserved in human colon carcinoma, and may therefor facilitate the identification of novel clinical colon cancer biomarkers for early detection.